 We've talked about the importance of a holistic approach to workers' compensation.
 Now. we dive into the pre-injury stage and explore the impact of prediction technology.

-Revolutionizing workers’ comp: How tech is transforming claims management
+Revolutionizing workers’ comp: How technology is transforming claims management

 Let’s be honest: most people don’t think about claims management until they’re deep in one.
 But if you work in workers’ comp, especially as a broker, you know that how a claim gets handled can make or break the entire relationship.